Harmonic Control of Dynamical Freezing in Programmable Rydberg Atom Arrays: Freezing beyond one-dimension

-Having established controllable temporal interference in one dimension through distance and detuning control, we turn to two-dimensional lattices, where each atom interacts with multiple neighbors acquiring geometry-dependent phases.
-These added interaction pathways pose a stringent test of whether coherent interference—and hence dynamical freezing—survives true many-body complexity.
-Additionally, in two dimensions, entanglement growth and long-range couplings render conventional tensor-network approaches inefficient, making experimental access particularly valuable.
-Figure \ref{fig:2dgeom} compares square and honeycomb geometries, with \textit{Bloqade} simulations for $L=16$ atoms benchmarked against \textit{Aquila} experiments at $L=100$ and standard $PXP$ constrained model numerical simulations.
-As in the one-dimensional case, we initialize in the vacuum state with $\Delta_0=20$ rad$/\mu s$.
+Having established controllable temporal interference \rg{and the resulting dynamical freezing} in one dimension, we extend to two-dimensional lattices, where atoms interact with multiple neighbors and acquire geometry-dependent phases.
+These additional pathways provide a stringent test of whether coherent interference \rg{and the associated dynamical freezing of the vacuum} survives genuine many-body complexity.
+Moreover, entanglement growth and long-range couplings render tensor-network simulations inefficient in two dimensions, making experimental access particularly valuable.
+Figure~\ref{fig:2dgeom} compares square and honeycomb geometries, with \textit{Bloqade} simulations for \(L=16\) benchmarked against \textit{Aquila} experiments at \(L=100\) and numerical results from the constrained \(PXP\) model.
+All data are initialized from the vacuum state with \(\Delta_0=-20\)~rad/\(\mu\)s.

-Single-frequency driving exhibits striking reduction in visibility of fringes from one-dimensional systems.
-Square lattices retain vestiges of one visible interference fringe (possibly two for smaller system size as shown by the Bloqade result) though with highly reduced contrast compared to one-dimensional chains.
-Honeycomb lattices prove even more fragile.
-The patterns evident in small-scale simulations wash out at larger system sizes, particularly at low frequencies where finite coherence further suppresses visibility.
-This geometric hierarchy originates in next-nearest-neighbor (NNN) complexity.
-Honeycomb lattices possess six NNN couplings (at $\sqrt{3}d$) compared to four in square lattices (at $\sqrt{2}d$), creating a denser web of interaction-mediated phase pathways.
-Successful destructive interference then requires cancellation across more competing channels, each contributing distance-dependent phases that must align precisely—a condition increasingly difficult to satisfy as connectivity and system size grow.
+Compared to one-dimensional chains, single-frequency driving exhibits strongly reduced fringe visibility in two dimensions.
+At $L=100$, both square and honeycomb lattices retain only a single weak interference minimum, \rg{corresponding to a much weaker dynamical freezing point}, with strong finite-size effects evident when benchmarked against $L=16$ simulations.
+The suppression is more pronounced in the honeycomb geometry, particularly at low frequencies where finite coherence further limits contrast.
+This geometry-dependent degradation reflects the increased role of next-nearest-neighbor interactions and competing interference channels, which hinder precise phase cancellation as connectivity increases, consistent with our analytical framework.
+By contrast, constrained \(PXP\) simulations are insensitive to geometry and dimensionality, reproducing the same behaviour as in one dimension.